 Colic is often a broad term parents tend to use if their baby cries or is fussy sometimes.
 Realistically, there is a large difference.
 It often can be described by the mom as understanding what the needs are of the child and still not being able to comfort her/him.
 Medically, colic is defined when a baby cries more than 3 hours a day, for 3 days of the week for a period of more than 3 weeks.
 Approximately 20% of babies (1 in 5) have true colic.
 Colic generally begins at 2-3 weeks old and ends by 2-3 months, peaking at around 5-6 weeks of age.

-When you are worried about the baby, though, don't immediately come to the conclusion they need to be on medicine, or if you are formula feeding, changing their formulas.
 Always talk with your physician about your concerns and let them examine the child to rule out any medical conditions.
 Write things down prior to the office visit such as questions and observations of the infant so you are better able to talk to them at the office.
 Being sleep-deprived really plays a number on your ability to recall information.

 Remember to take care of yourself!
 Try and take a break from your baby's colic by hiring a babysitter or allowing friends and relatives to hold your baby!!
 Ask for help!

 Massaging your baby can enhance the emotional bond with your child and can calm him/her down, improve sleep patterns and aid with digestion.
 It is also a wonderful opportunity for other family members to share special time with the infant.

 To prepare: Choose a point when you're relaxed and won't be interrupted.
 Don't plan to do it when the baby has a full stomach or is hungry.